Exhibitors Terms and Conditions

 16. Goods dispatch, freight, couriers, customs and shipping agents

 Brisbane French Festival cannot assist exhibitors to deliver or dispatch goods to and from the Event.
-The Authority will not accept courier deliveries and will not be liable for any related costs.
+The Organisers will not accept courier deliveries and will not be liable for any related costs.
 All goods must be delivered during the allocated bump-in times for the Exhibitor’s allocated stall.

 17. Before or after the event